nextpyp/pyp/docs/guide/milopyp.rst

 #. **Pattern minning** uses the :bdg-secondary:`MiLoPYP (train)` and :bdg-secondary:`MiLoPYP (eval)` blocks
 #. **Position refinement** uses the :bdg-secondary:`Particle-Picking (train)` and :bdg-secondary:`Particle-Picking (eval)` blocks

-Here is an example of how the workflow looks in the project view (relevant blocks are highlighted in blue):
+Here is an example of how the workflow looks in the project view (MiLoPYP blocks are highlighted in blue):

 .. figure:: ../images/milopyp_workflow.webp
     :alt: MiLoPYP workflow